mstruebing/xtradepricecalculator/README.md

 To use this service you have to make an HTTP-request with five different GET-parameters
 where everyone has to be set.
 The five parameters are: `iron`, `water`, `food`, `steel` and `electronics` and
 every single one have to be an integer value.
+The value defines how many of the
+particular good is available in the universe.

 The correct request address and port is dependent on where this service is running.